Byara District

 Byara District (ناوچەی بیاره) is a district in the Halabja Governorate, in the Kurdistan Region of Iraq.
 It spans the mountainous Hawraman region along Iraq's border with Iran.
 Its population is composed of predominantly Kurdish people following Islam.
-The district’s economy is anchored in agriculture, supplemented by tourism.
+The district's economy is anchored in agriculture, supplemented by tourism.
 Its capital is the city of Byara.

 Geography

-Byara District is located in the Halabja Governorate, in the Hawraman moutains in the Kurdistan Region along Iraq's border with Iran.
-The district is characterized by steep valleys and elevated terrain.
-Situated amid mountain slopes and valleys, the district is interspersed with various waterfalls, cliff side settlements, and terraced farming plots.
-Seasonal snowfall and cold winters are common in the region.
-Its capital is the city of Byara, which forms the major cultural and economic center.
+Byara District is located in the Halabja Governorate, in the Hawraman mountains in the Kurdistan Region along Iraq's border with Iran.
+The district is interspersed with various waterfalls, and mountains.
+Cold winters cause seasonal snowfall in the region, with people forced to travel to the town of Byara for essentials.

 Demographics and economy

-Estimated population reports describe about 4,000 residents, including mixed communities across Byara and nearby villages.
-Most of them are Kurdish following Islam, who speak the Hawrami Kurdish dialect, and have strong cultural connections to Iran’s Kurdistan across the border.

-The economy of Byara is dependent on agriculture and the district is known for its walnuts, pomegranates, and figs. Local hospitality and tourism, along with traditional crafts contribute to further commerce.
-Mountain roadways link Byara to Halabja and Sulaymaniyah, though subject to closures during winter snowfall.
-Local taxis and minibuses serve both residents and tourists.
-Infrastructure improvements including new roads, health centers, and sewage systems have been built in the 2020s.
+Estimated population describe about 3,000 to 6,000 residents, including mixed communities across Byara and nearby villages.
+Most of them are Kurdish following Islam, who speak the Hawrami Kurdish dialect, and have strong cultural connections to Iran's Kurdistan across the border.
+Byara serves as a hub for cultural, natural, and religious tourism.
+The economy of Byara is dependent on agriculture and the district is known for its walnuts, pomegranates, and figs. Infrastructure improvements including new roads, health centers, and sewage systems have been built in the 2020s.